progit/progit/es-es/02-git-basics/01-chapter2.markdown

 > You can tell that it’s staged because it’s under the “Changes to be committed” heading.
 If you commit at this point, the version of the file at the time you ran git add is what will be in the historical snapshot.
 You may recall that when you ran git init earlier, you then ran git add (files) — that was to begin tracking files in your directory.
 The git add command takes a path name for either a file or a directory; if it’s a directory, the command adds all the files in that directory recursively.

+### Preparando archivos modificados ###

-### Staging Modified Files ###
+> Staging Modified Files

+Vamos a modificar un archivo que estuviese bajo seguimiento.
+Si modificas el archivo `benchmarks.rb` que estaba bajo seguimiento, y ejecutas el comando `status` de nuevo, verás algo así:

-Let’s change a file that was already tracked.
+> Let’s change a file that was already tracked.
 If you change a previously tracked file called `benchmarks.rb` and then run your `status` command again, you get something that looks like this:

 	$ git status
 	# On branch master